ci-mustafa/applywise/README.md

 * Django provides built-in protection against Cross-Site Request Forgery (CSRF) attacks.
 CSRF tokens are generated for each user session, and they are required to submit forms or perform state-changing actions.
 When a user logs out, the session and associated CSRF token are invalidated, making it difficult for an attacker to forge a valid request using a copied URL.

+### Custom error pages

+* 404 Error Page, provides user with a button the redirect to home page.